hauke96/qgis-outdoor-map/README.md

 * Merge POIs close by: multiple supermarkets/restaurants/... right next to each other should only get one icon
   * Maybe put some POIs on a point-cloud-ish layer?
 * Add castles and ruins
+* Add wetland, heath and other natural landscapes

 ---